sachlar/monkeesmagic/README.md

-awwwards.com for general design inspiration https://tympanus.net/codrops/ for ideas and tips code institute course content and student example projects helped me decide on the clean simple site style
+awwwards.com for general design inspiration https://tympanus.net/codrops/ for ideas and tips code institute course content and student example projects helped me decide on the clean simple site style https://www.script-tutorials.com/html5-audio-player-with-playlist/comment-page-2/ went here to find example code for a html music player. quite a lot of javascript beyond my knowledge yet so haven't got this feature working.

 # GIT